 Kadri’s former teammate and current St. Louis Blues player Tyler Bozak noted that Kadri was an “unbelievable” acquisition for the Avalanche.
 Bozak believed Kadri was “obviously a guy who is built for the Central Division.
 He plays hard.
 He plays tough.
 And he can put the puck in the net.”

-Fast Forward a Year: How’s Nazem Kadri Doing in Colorado
+Fast Forward: How Has Nazem Kadri Done in Colorado

-I followed Kadri’s season with the Avalanche, and I hoped it would be a good season (just as I hoped Gardiner would have a good season with the Carolina Hurricanes).
-I liked both players when they played for the Maple Leafs.
+I’ve followed Kadri’s seasons with the Avalanche, and I’ve hoped they would be a good seasons.
+I liked him as a player when he played for the Maple Leafs.
 Honestly, I can’t imagine I’m alone in retaining loyalty for former favorite players even when they move to opposing teams.

-Kadri was having a typical regular-season success for him and would have scored close to 50 points by the end of the season, but sustained a serious lower-body injury in early February in a game against the Minnesota Wild.
+Kadri experienced his typical regular-season success during the 2019-20 season, but sustained a serious lower-body injury in early February in a game against the Minnesota Wild.
 That injury might have caused him to miss the remainder of the 2019-20 season, but COVID-19 intervened.
 On the date of his injury, he had scored 19 goals and 36 points in 51 games.

 During Round 1 of the playoffs, the Avalanche disposed of the Arizona Coyotes quite handily.
 In Game 1, Kadri scored the game-winning goal in his team’s 3-0 victory.
 The Avalanche, a team that eventually lost to the Dallas Stars in seven games in the Stanley Cup semi-final, dominated the Coyotes.
 However, goalie Darcy Kuemper held the Avalanche scoreless for 53 minutes.
 Finally, Kadri scored a power-play goal, and the Avalanche erupted for two more goals during the next two minutes.
 That goal was Kadri’s second goal of five points during four postseason games.